Discussing Genomic Phylostratigraphy

 threshold for filtering hits will result in

-different sets of filtered BLAST hits.
+different sets of filtered BLASTp

 .